 There is a feeling here, an undercurrent of energy.
 From near and far, people find their way to Hawai‘i to rest, relax, re-energize.
 They come here to heal or to be reborn.
 Perhaps it’s because Hawai‘i is said to be at the center of a series of leylines that have created powerful vortices that draw people to the island.
 Maybe it’s simply the moderate climate and beautiful scenery.
 It just might be the mana of the islands themselves that cause wanderers to yearn for the sandy shores of this island paradise.

 it's the feeling.

 The Hawaiian Islands are steeped in a rich, ancient culture that has been kept alive through the traditions of her people.
-In the Hawaiian language, there is no word for “supernatural.”
+In the ancient Hawaiian language, there was no word for “supernatural.”
 For the Hawaiian people, communicating with “the other side” was a natural and daily occurrence.
 The people were in touch with all forms of nature and understood the balance between themselves and their surroundings.
 They depended on their kupuna, their ancestors, for guidance.
 They sought knowledge from their highest priests, the kahuna.
 From the well-known legends of Pele, Maui and Kamapua‘a to the lesser known tales of mo‘o, e‘epa and kupua, the word “paranormal” didn’t exist simply because, in their world, this was normal.

 it's the spirituality.